 - Feeling like you have two jobs

-- Mum guilt when you miss out on parents evenings, plays etc.
+- Mom guilt when you miss out on parents’ evenings, plays, and other school events.

-The Pros and Cons Of Being A Stay At Home Mum
+The Pros and Cons Of Being A Stay At Home Mom

-Pros Of Being A Stay At Home Mum
+Pros of Being a Stay At Home Mom

 - You are a great mum